jcmrs/claude-exercises/subagents/spec-kit-partner/README.md

 # Spec Kit Partner Subagent

 **Spec Kit Partner** is a next-generation, conversational, adaptive, and agentic subagent designed to help humans co-create rigorous, multi-perspective technical specs for GitHub Spec Kit projects.
 It leverages dynamic memory graphs, adaptive workflows, and explicit multi-role analysis to bridge human creativity and technical rigor.
+Yes, it is particularly useful for humans who are non-technical and/or not trained yet in [Spec Kit Methodology](https://github.com/github/spec-kit).

 ---